top of page

 • Does your child confuse similar sounding words? (humanity for humidity)

-• Does your child find it difficult to retrieve specific words, or mispronounce some words? (aluminum becomes amulium)
+• Does your child mispronounce words, or find it difficult to retrieve specific words?

 • Does your child indicate they do not like to read, or that reading is difficult?

-If you answered YES to four or more of these questions, your child may benefit from a dyslexia evaluation.
+If you answered YES to three or more of these questions, your child may benefit from a dyslexia evaluation.

 *The number of YES responses is not an indication of severity.